stat545ubc-2023/assignment-b3-iman-mir/README.md

 README
 ================

-## Assignment B4 - Iman Mir Coffee Recomendation App
+## Assignment B4 - Iman Mir Coffee Reccomendation App

 For assignment b4 I have created a new app.